eurekasfray/notes/version-control/coin.md

 * A *revision* refers to any submitted changes to the file.
 After an update is accepted and processed by the revision control system, the changes to the __content__ of the __source file__ is referred to as a __revision__.
 A revision maintains one __patch list__ to keep the changes made to that revision.

 * A *revision number* is an identification number that identifies a __revision__.
 Each revision is assigned a revision number.
 From a technical aspect, a revision number is assigned to the __patch list__ of a __revision__.

+* The *revision list* refers to a list of revisions.

 * A *patch* is a structure of information that represents the __differences__ found between the __head__ and an __update__.